TemugeB/temugeb.github.io/_posts/2021-02-04-Funk-SVD-recommender-p1.md

 Funk’s SVD decomposition of Netflix ranking matrix
 </p>

 The intuition behind this decomposition is that many users will have typical ranking patterns.
 For example, action movie fans will rank action movies high and romance movies low.
 This means that we can classify users into what kind of movie fan that person is and that classification requires not that many parameters.
-Thus, each 40 dimensional column vector of VT assigns a latent space representation of each user.
+Thus, each 40 dimensional column vector of V<sup>T</sup> assigns a latent space representation of each user.
 In a similar manner, any movie can also be encoded into a latent representation, given as a 40 dimensional row vector of U. However, the row vectors of U does not have an intuitive explanation, as they are completely tied with column vectors of V to give movie rankings.

 The question is then how to determine the rows and columns of U and V. This is done simply by initializing random U and V matrices and then performing gradient descent until the original M matrix is approximated.
 The ranking of i’th movie by j’th user can be predicted as: